Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-Shayan Zadeh and Alex Mehr founded Zoosk in 2007, and it’s now one of the most popular names in the dating industry.
-With 38 million members and available in over 80 countries and 25 languages, Zoosk is also one of the first dating websites to have an app version — which has been downloaded 30 million times from the App Store and Google Play.
+Silicon Valley entrepreneurs Shayan Zadeh and Alex Mehr founded Zoosk in 2007, and it’s now one of the most popular names in the dating industry.
+With more than 38 million active members available in over 80 countries and 25 languages, Zoosk has earned its good reputation.
+The forward-thinking brand is also one of the first dating websites to launch a dating app version — which has been downloaded 30 million times from the App Store and Google Play.

 It all begins with the signup, of course.
-Since Zoosk is integrated with Facebook and Google+, it will only take you a few seconds.
-If you don’t have a Facebook or Google+ account, or don’t want to use it, you can join the good old-fashioned way.
+Since Zoosk is integrated with Facebook and other social media platforms, it will only take you a few seconds to create your new dating profile.
+If you don’t have a Facebook account, or don’t want to use it, you can join the good old-fashioned way by putting in your details yourself.
 Either way, these are the three steps you’ll take.

 There are two ways to get Zoosk — go to the homepage and fill out the fields on the right-hand side, or go to the App Store or Google Play on your phone or tablet.
 The former is good if you prefer dating from your desktop, while the latter is good if you prefer handheld dating and dating on the go.